Moravian Instruments Cx series of CMOS astronomical cameras are

 C5 cameras are made in two versions: Asymmetrical version

-equipped with GPS receiver for precise exposure timing.
+be equipped with GPS receiver for precise exposure timing.

-Asymmetrical C5A variant look reveals the same
+Asymmetrical C5A variant look shares the same

-sensors are much larger.
-C5 head thickness corresponds to the
+series, despite the used sensors being much larger.
+C5 head

-thickness of the Enhanced Cooling versions of the earlier models.
+thickness corresponds to the thickness of the Enhanced Cooling

-capture dark or bias frames without a necessity to cover the
+without the necessity to cover the telescope aperture.

 |